- Undergraduate Admissions Information

 - Graduate Degree Information

 - Graduate Academic Regulations

 - Online Catalog

 A student who demonstrates satisfactory academic performance at another college or university may apply for admission as a transfer student.
 Academic courses presented for transfer should be equivalent to courses required by the programs of study at Marywood.
-A student must earn a minimum of 60 credits at Marywood University; ordinarily at least one-half of the credits required for a major must also be earned at Marywood.
-Persons interested in particular academic departments should read about programs and policies in the appropriate sections in this catalog.
+A student must earn a minimum of 42 credits at Marywood University; at least one-half of the credits required for a major must also be earned at Marywood.
+Individuals interested in particular academic departments should read about programs and policies in the appropriate sections in this catalog.

 A candidate for admission as a transfer student is responsible for the submission of the following items to the Office of University Admissions in order to complete an application for admission:

 - An application form with the appropriate fee (free for online filers),

 - Official transcripts from ALL colleges or universities that the candidate has attended,